Key takeaways

 What are the main differences between Vyvanse and Ritalin?

 Vyvanse is a central nervous system stimulant used in the treatment of ADHD and binge-eating disorder.
 The exact mechanism as to how Vyvanse treats these disorders is not known.
 Vyvanse is converted to its active metabolite, dextroamphetamine.
 Amphetamines stimulate the release of catecholamines, such as norepinephrine and dopamine, into the neuron synapse.
-We know these neurotransmitters play a critical role in mood, affect, and focus.
+These neurotransmitters play a critical role in mood and focus.

-The Drug Enforcement Agency (DEA) deems Vyvanse a Schedule II narcotic drug.
-This is due to its high abuse potential, and therefore, there may be restrictions and guidelines for obtaining Vyvanse, which differ by state.
+The U.S. Drug Enforcement Agency (DEA) deems Vyvanse a Schedule II drug, which means it has a high potential for abuse.
+Therefore, there may be restrictions and guidelines for obtaining Vyvanse, which differ by state.
 Vyvanse is an oral capsule available in 10 mg, 20 mg, 30 mg, 40 mg, 50 mg, 60 mg, and 70 mg.
-Vyvanse is also available in a chewable tablet with the same strengths as the capsule formulation.
+It is also available as a chewable tablet.

 Ritalin is also a central nervous system stimulant used to treat ADHD and narcolepsy.
-Its exact mechanism is also not fully understood.
-Ritalin is a more mild CNS stimulant.
+Like Vyvanse, its exact mechanism is not fully understood.
 Rather than causing the release of catecholamines, it blocks the reuptake of those neurotransmitters in the neuron synapse.
-The result leaves more free dopamine and norepinephrine in the neuron synapse.
+That leaves more available dopamine and norepinephrine, which affects mood and focus.

-Ritalin is also classified as a Schedule II narcotic by the DEA due to its abuse potential.
+The DEA also classifies Ritalin as a Schedule II drug due to its abuse potential.
 It is available in immediate-release tablets in 5 mg, 10 mg, and 20 mg strengths.
-It is also available in a long-acting capsule formulation (Ritalin LA) in 10 mg, 20 mg, 30 mg, 40 mg, and 60 mg strengths.
+It is also available in a long-acting capsule formulation (Ritalin LA) in 10 mg, 20 mg, 30 mg, and 40 mg strengths.

 Conditions treated by Vyvanse and Ritalin